Blog Post Categories

 -

-Welcome your housesitters – Create a welcoming home
+Welcome your housesitters with a warm welcoming

-First impressions are important and however simple, rustic or sophisticated your home making the housesitter feel welcome is important.
-Inviting new housesitters into your home will often mean that you haven’t met them before.
+First impressions are important and however simple, rustic or sophisticated your making the housesitter feel welcome is important.
+Inviting new housesitters into your home will often mean that you haven’t hosted them before.
 It is an opportunity to create a good first impression and put them at ease by making them feel welcome.

 2. Prepare the inside of your home – Clean and clutter-free surfaces